antznin/zsh-bitbake/README.md

 * Commands `bitbake-layers`, `sed`, and `tail` exist in the current shell.

 This creates a file `$BUILDDIR/.recipe-cache` that stores the list of recipes.
+Recipes are read from this file to enable completion.
 This file is not automatically updated if recipes are added or removed in the current environment (it would be too slow and costly).
-File must be removed to regenerate it on the next completion.
+File must be removed to be regenerated on the next completion.